apache/nuttx/configs/lpcxpresso-lpc1115/README.txt

         Replace NSH with apps/examples/hello:

         $ ls -l nuttx.bin
-        -rwxr-xr-x 1 alan alan 12873 May 23 11:05 nuttx.bin
+        -rwxr-xr-x 1 alan alan 9318 Jun 10 09:02 nuttx.bin

         $ arm-none-eabi-size nuttx
         text   data   bss    dec    hex    filename
-        11829 193 704 12726 31b6 nuttx
+        8277   193    704    9174   23d6   nuttx

-    2015-05-25:
       Some additional commits from Alan reduce this FLASH size by about another kilobyte.
 That changes:  (1) disable stack dumping on assertions,and (2) make some FLASH data structures smaller.

-      Almost 2Kb of the remaining size is due to some arithmetic functions drawn from libgcc.a.
-Alan is currently looking into ways to eliminate thost libgcc.a objects from the link.
+      Almost 2Kb of the remaining size was due to some arithmetic "long long" (64 bits) operations drawn from libgcc.a.
+      Alan changed vsprintf to make "long long" support optional.
+      This change reduced the NuttX kernel to less than 8KiB!

   nsh:
   ---